UW-Eau Claire – Eau Claire Campus, UW-Eau Claire – Barron County Campus

 The City of Eau Claire, situated at the confluence of the Chippewa and Eau Claire rivers, is at the center of a metropolitan area of approximately 100,000 people located 90 miles east of Minneapolis/St. Paul.
 The area features beautiful parks and trails, strong public schools, a vibrant arts scene and local food culture, and abundant recreational opportunities.
 To learn more about UWEC, visit https://www.uwec.edu/human-resources/employment-opportunites/why-uwec/.

 APPLICATION PROCEDURE: Applications are submitted electronically.
 Please follow application instructions found here: http://www.uwec.edu/Employment.
-Please be sure to attach the following in PDF format:
+Please be sure to include the following in PDF format:

 - Letter of application